vanti-dev/sc-bos/docs/authn-schedule.md

 Authentication Schedule
 =====================================

+*TODO*: this document has not been updated to reflect the new authentication model

 This document presents several authentication flows that can be used to identify an entity who wants to access Smart Core.
 It enumerates the following properties